 Parental Accommodation allows Arts and Sciences PhD and DMA students to devote their full attention to the demands of new parenthood.

-- It balances this twelve-week pause with an equivalent period of time toward the completion of the MA, MPhil, and PhD or DMA degrees.
+- It supplements this twelve-week pause with an equivalent period of time toward the completion of the MA, MPhil, and PhD or DMA degrees, and with one additional semester of funding eligibility (not a funding guarantee).
 A student with one period of Parental Accommodation is required to complete the MA degree in two years plus the accommodation period, the MPhil in four years plus the accommodation period, and the PhD in nine years plus the accommodation period.
-Though parental accommodation temporarily suspends requirements, students are expected to fulfill departmental requirements in a timely fashion when the period of accommodation is over.
+Though parental accommodation temporarily suspends requirements, students are expected to fulfill departmental requirements in a timely fashion when the period of accommodation has concluded.

-Parental Accommodation does not provide additional funding or an extension on housing.
+- Parental Accommodation does not provide additional funding automatically, or an extension on housing eligibility.
 It does not allow additional time to degree beyond that mentioned above.

 GSAS does not allow departments to offer an alternative period that is shorter than that provided by the GSAS policy.
-Any exceptions to the parental accommodation policy must be reviewed and approved by the student, the director of graduate studies in the student’s department, and the Graduate School of Arts and Sciences.
+Any exceptions to the parental accommodation policy or timeline must be reviewed and approved by the student, the Director of Graduate Studies in the student’s department, and the Graduate School of Arts and Sciences.

 - Suspended academic responsibilities include class attendance, exams, other course-related requirements, teaching, lab work, and work toward the dissertation.

-- Students in their GSAS multiyear fellowship years are required to suspend responsibilities for their teaching and their teaching assistant training during the accommodation period.
+- Students in their GSAS multi-year fellowship years are required to suspend responsibilities for their teaching and their teaching assistant training during the accommodation period.
 (Note: GSAS fellowship years for students in the humanities and social sciences are usually years one through five; for students in the natural sciences, they are usually years one and two.)
-Students may not take on additional compensated work while being relieved of their teaching and other academic work.
+Students may not take on additional compensated work while being relieved of their teaching and other academic work during a Parental Accommodation.

-- Students who receive Parental Accommodation for a period of time that extends beyond their standard years of GSAS funding will not receive additional GSAS funding.
+- Students who receive Parental Accommodation are granted one additional semester of funding eligibility.
+Students who receive a Parental Accommodation for a period of time that extends beyond their approved years of GSAS funding will not receive additional GSAS funding.

 - Students requesting an accommodation to occur during a semester when they will receive a GSAS Dissertation Writing Fellowship should contact the Office of Student Affairs ([email protected]) prior to submitting their application.